-A more advanced level is the location of the most important elements (USP, search bar, contacts, article headings) on the page in the form of the letter F. This is how the user's view slides, according to usability testing.
-The most noticeable place is the upper left corner.
+A more advanced level is the location of the most important elements (USP, search bar, contacts, article headings) on the page in the letter F. This is how the user's view slides, according to usability testing.
+The most prominent place in the upper left corner.

 Thoughtful arrangement of blocks on an eCommerce website

 We place them on the first screen so that the visitor sees that there is also something interesting below.
 In this case, the visitor will scroll down the page.
 If, for example, you place an empty strip along the edge of the first screen, the visitor will decide that there is nothing below.